NREL/lore/pysam/README.md

 *Linux*

 6. Install Docker
-7. Start Docker Desktop, switching to Linux containers if needed
+7. Start Docker Desktop, switching to Linux containers if not already set to that.

+	*NOTE:* If Docker does not have enough memory to start Linux containers:
+	1. Download [RAMMap](https://docs.microsoft.com/en-us/sysinternals/downloads/rammap) from the Microsoft Sysinternals tool set
+	2. In RAMMap, select: `Empty -> Empty Working Sets` then `File -> Refresh`
 8. Pull the manylinux1 container by opening a command prompt and running:
 	```
 	docker pull quay.io/pypa/manylinux1_x86_64